Two images shot from the same vantage point form a panoramic view of Newhall circa 1887. Most important is the rare view of the Southern Hotel

 at Market Street and Railroad Avenue.
 The image(s) can date no earlier than 1879, when the first Newhall School was erected (seen at far right in the

 right-hand image), nor later than 1888, when the hotel burned to the ground.

 In the left-hand image, two passenger cars are visible in front of the warehouse, possibly on a siding.
 In the right-hand image, a freight train is stopped at the Southern

 Pacific Railroad's Newhall depot.
+The building in the foreground is stationmaster Jim Gulley's house.
 Behind the depot, J.O.
 Newhall's market is partially visible.
 If a contemporary albeit somewhat dubious 1889 account of J.O.
 Newhall's arrival in Newhall is even remotely correct (see below), then this image (these images) would have been shot near the end of the hotel's relatively brief existence.

 The original prints reside in the California State Library collection.

 2014 Update: We now know from news reports when the Southern Hotel burned down — and not only the year and date but also the time.
 The fire erupted at 8:15 a.m. on a Tuesday morning, Oct.
 23, 1888, and the hotel was gone by 9 a.m.

 The fire started in the dining room when someone lit the fireplace for the first time that season.
 The blaze was blamed on a defective flue.
 The livery stables out back of the hotel also was razed;